INTERSECT-training/testing/episodes/refactor-for-testing.md

 Notice this is *still* in our test file.
 We don't want it in our project and it's just a helper for our tests, we could use it elsewhere in later tests.
 Since the function is non-trivial we also have it tested.
-For helper functions that mutate or wrap inputs, you *could* have them non-tested but beware the simple helper function may evolve into something more complex!
+For helper functions that mutate or wrap inputs, you *could* have them non-tested but beware: the simple helper function may eventually evolve into something more complex!

 :::::::::::::::::::::::::::::::::::::: challenge